 Water the sod twice a day for the first 2 weeks after laying the sod; Water the lawn for 20 to 30 minutes at a time in each area, or however long is needed to ensure the water penetrates a few inches into the soil beneath the sod.
 Liftback a corner of the sod in several places throughout the lawn to check for water penetration.

 During the first 2-3 weeks, the bottom of the sod should never be dry!
-It’s nearly impossible to over water new sod withing first 2 days!

 Be careful to prevent over-watering by paying attention to standing water on flat areas.